ellahap/US-Political-Framing-Analysis/README.md

 # US-Political-Framing-Analysis

 This pipeline was created as a project for my LING 413 class.
-I wrote a paper, *"Analyzing Political Framing and Polarization in U.S. Senator Tweets Using Word Embeddings"* based on its findings.
+I wrote a research paper, [*Analyzing Political Framing and Polarization in U.S. Senator Tweets Using Word Embeddings*](https://github.com/ellahap/US-Political-Framing-Analysis/blob/main/research-paper.pdf) based on my work.

 ## Abstract